Dynamic Dual-Granularity Skill Bank for Agentic RL: Experiments

 \subsection{Ablation Study}

 We conduct ablations on \textsc{ALFWorld} with \textsc{Qwen3-4B-Instruct-2507} to assess the contribution of each component in D2Skill.
 During training, we report the peak success rates of the skill and baseline groups, measured by the maximum 10-step moving average, and during validation we report the best held-out success rate.
-We consider six ablated variants: \textbf{\textit{(i) w/o task skills}}, removing task-level skills; \textbf{\textit{(ii) w/o step skills}}, removing step-level skills; \textbf{\textit{(iii) w/o skill management}}, disabling skill pruning and retaining all accumulated skills; \textbf{\textit{(iv) w/o baseline group}}, removing paired baseline rollouts and training with absolute rewards only; \textbf{\textit{(v) w/o utility retrieval}}, removing utility-aware ranking and using similarity-only retrieval; \textbf{\textit{(vi) w/o utility module}}, removing the utility mechanism entirely, including baseline-based utility estimation and updates; and \textbf{\textit{(vii) w/o skills (GRPO)}} as a skill-free reference.
+We consider six ablated variants: \textbf{\textit{(i) w/o task skills}}, removing task-level skills; \textbf{\textit{(ii) w/o step skills}}, removing step-level skills; \textbf{\textit{(iii) w/o skill management}}, disabling skill pruning and retaining all accumulated skills; \textbf{\textit{(iv) w/o baseline group}}, removing paired baseline rollouts and training with absolute rewards only; \textbf{\textit{(v) w/o utility retrieval}}, removing utility-aware ranking and using similarity-only retrieval; \textbf{\textit{(vi) w/o utility module}}, removing the utility mechanism, including baseline utility estimation and updates; and \textbf{\textit{(vii) w/o skills (GRPO)}} as a skill-free reference.

 The ablation results in Table~\ref{tab:ablation} reveal three main findings.
 First, \textbf{removing either task skills or step skills consistently reduces performance}, indicating that both high-level task guidance and fine-grained step support are important to D2Skill.
+The fact that \textit{w/o step skills} remains below SkillRL should not be over-interpreted, since SkillRL additionally relies on a privileged skill bank constructed from held-out trajectories, whereas this ablation remains a training-only variant within the D2Skill framework.
 Second, \textbf{the larger degradation caused by removing skill management} highlights the importance of dynamic bank maintenance in discarding ineffective skills and retaining compact, high-utility knowledge for reuse.
 Third, removing the baseline group or utility estimation results in smaller but still clear drops, suggesting that these components primarily \textbf{enhance credit assignment and skill valuation}, thereby improving optimization and retrieval quality, rather than driving the main gains directly.